htruong/htruong.github.io/_posts/2017-12-18-gcandidate-who-is-interviewing-with-google.markdown

 ---
 published: true
 layout: post
-title: First security bug bounty: Knowing who is interviewing with Google, and snatched their domain *gcandidate.com*
+title: "First security bug bounty: Knowing who is interviewing with Google, and snatched their *Gcandidate.com* domain"
 ---

 My first bug bounty with Google is totally an accident while I was interviewed for their software engineering job this March.